Wylie's Baths: Coogee

 Following the opening of the tram line to Coogee Bay in 1883, Coogee became a popular seaside resort.
 Coogee became well known for its beach and seaside entertainments, similar to Manly and Bondi.
 The Coogee Aquarium opened in December 1887 and included a ballroom and indoor swimming pool.
 Other beach amusements included swings, donkey rides, bandstand and an outdoor slide and toboggan rink.
 Later amusements included the Coogee Pleasure Pier built in 1928 (demolished in 1933), the shark net installed in 1929 (removed in 1939) and floodlights for night surfing.

 The late nineteenth century also saw the development of swimming as a competitive sport, in contrast to "bathing" as a therapeutic activity.
 The first British amateur swimming association was formed in 1869, and the Balmain Swimming Club was formed in March 1884.
 In 1891 the NSW Amateur Swimming Association was formed by men's swimming clubs and in 1906 women swimmers formed their own association.
 Fred Cavill arrived in Sydney in 1879 and, with his sons, managed a number of harbourside pools (for example, Lavender Bay) and helped to popularise competitive and long-distance swimming.
 His son, Dick Cavill introduced the crawl from the Solomon Islands which revolutionised swimming and another son, Sydney Cavill developed the butterfly stroke.

 A number of Sydney ocean and harbourside pools date from the late nineteenth and early twentieth centuries, prior to the main construction phase of ocean and harbour pools in the 1930s and 1940s.
 Examples includes the Dawn Fraser Pool (1882), Bondi Beach Pool (c.
-1892), the original Manly Cove Baths (c.1890), the original Brighton Baths (c.1900), Watson Bay Baths (c.1905) and Dee Why Rock Pool (c.
+1892), the original Manly Cove Baths (c.1890), the original Brighton Baths (c.1900), Watsons Bay Baths (c.1905) and Dee Why Rock Pool (c.
 1915).
 Many of these pools were built as Olympic-sized pools with raised seating to cater for competitive swimming events.
 North of Wylie's Baths are two more rock pools: the Ross Jones Memorial Baths (built 1947) and the McIver Women's Baths.
 These occupy the site of a women's bathing spot since before 1876.
 The Women's Baths were built in 1886 and since 1922 have been managed by the Randwick Coogee Ladies Amateur Swimming Club, formed by Rose McIver and Mina Wylie.
 At the northern end of Coogee Beach is another rock pool: Giles Baths, which was built in 1902 for men only.
 By 1909 it was known as the Randwick Municipal Baths.
 While now in disrepair, the pool is still in use.